snapshot-labs/sx-starknet/README.md

 - `proposal_threshold`: The minimum amount of voting power needed to be able to create a new proposal in the space.
 Used to avoid having anyone be able to create a proposal.
 - `voting_strategies`: A list of voting strategy contracts addresses that define the voting strategies used by the space.
 The voting power of each user will be calculated as the sum of voting powers returned for each strategy in the list for that user.
 More information in the [Voting Strategy](#Voting-Strategies) section.
 - `authenticators`: A list of accepted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](#Authenticators) section.
+- `executor`: The execution strategy contract that will handle the execution of transactions inside proposals once voting is complete.
+More information about execution in the [Execution Contract](#Execution-Contract) section.

 Once a space has been created, users can create new proposals by calling the `propose` method (provided the caller has at least `proposal_threshold` voting power).
 Users don't directly interact with the `space` contract, but use one of the `authenticator` as a proxy.
 Once a proposal has been created, and the `voting_delay` has elapsed, users can then vote for the proposal (once again, using an `authenticator` as a proxy).
-Once the `voting_duration` has passed, votes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the execution contract.
-More information about execution in the [Execution Contract](#Execution-Contract) section.
+Once the `voting_duration` has passed, votes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the `executor`.

 Note that each DAO will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.

 #### Voting Strategies

-Voting strategy contracts are the contracts used to determine the voting power of a user.
+Voting strategies are the contracts used to determine the voting power of a user.
 Voting strategies can be created permissionlessly however to use one, one must whitelist the strategy contract in the relevant space contract for the DAO.
-The most common example is using the erc20 token balance of a user to determine his voting power.
+The most common example is using the ERC-20 token balance of a user to determine his voting power.
 But we could imagine other voting strategies: owning a specific NFT, owning NFT of collection X and another NFT of collection Y, having participated in protocol xyz... the possibilities are endless!
 We provide the [single_slot_proof strategy](contracts/starknet/strategies/single_slot_proof.cairo) which allows classic ERC20 and ERC721 balances on L1 (thanks to [Fossil](#Fossil-Storage-Verifier)) to be used as voting power, but feel free to create your own strategies!
 We hope that the flexibility of the system will unlock a new era of programmable on-chain governance.
 The interface of a strategy can be found [here](contracts/starknet/strategies/interface.cairo).

 #### Fossil Storage Verifier